saranshbansal/learn-aws/NOTES_API_GATEWAY.md

 You can create canary deployments for any stage – choose the % of traffic the canary channel receives.

 ## Mapping Templates
+API Gateway lets you use mapping templates to map the payload from a method request to the corresponding integration request and from an integration response to the corresponding method response.

 Mapping templates can be used to:

 - Modify request / responses, Rename parameters.